 Mental health problems affect millions of people.
 Whether it is depression, anxiety, obsessive compulsive disorder, or something more rare, there are a lot of things people can do to help improve mental health.
 By performing simple exercises both indoors and out, you can improve your overall sense of well-being and potentially see a sharp improvement in your mental health.

-It does not take a fitness guru to implement a few easy, but helpful exercises into your daily routine.
+It does not take a fitness guru to implement a few easy, but helpful exercises into your daily routine to improve mental health.
 These exercises can increase endorphins, which are hormones in the brain that makes people feel happier and more relaxed.
 Endorphins have been known to improve symptoms of depression and stress, and can help people feel happier.
-The body and the brain are connected, so regular exercise is integral to help improve peoples’ mental health and to help them feel better overall.
+The body and the brain are connected, so regular exercise is integral to help improve mental health and to help someone feel better overall.

 Whether you are dealing with depression, stress, or another form of a mental health related ailment, there is no doubt that exercise can help you not only cope, but feel better as well.
 While you may not be on an exercise regimen for the traditional reasons such as to lose weight or get in shape, get moving to help improve mental clarity and your ability to deal with any mental health related issues you may have.
 No matter what form of exercise you choose, it will help you in many ways.
 Strengthening the body is also good for the mind.
 They are both interconnected and play an important role in our health.
 Start improving your mental health today by integrating some simple exercises into your life, and you will soon see and feel the results.